Steps to importing

 Apply for an import permit

-You'll need to apply for a permit to import from MPI if you're importing:
+You'll need to apply for an import permit from MPI if you're importing:

 Comply with packaging and labelling requirements